Shippable/docs/sources/platform/tutorial/server/install-onebox.md

 ## Pre-requisites

 ### Machine Requirements

-Y
-ou will need a machine/VM with:
+You will need a machine/VM with:

 - Ubuntu 14.04 LTS (Only Ubuntu 14.04 is supported at this time.)
 - Kernel 3.19 (or above)